OHDSI/ETL-Synthea/readme.md

 ```
    C:> Rscript WindowsLoader.r postgresql localhost synthea10 native cdm_synthe10 postgres lollipop D:\Apps\Git\synthea\output\csv D:\synthea\V2\csv\vocabulary 5432
 ```
- The example above loads into a local PostgreSQL database called synthea10.
+ The example above loads into a local PostgreSQL database called synthea10 listening on port 5432 (the port is the last parameter).
  The schema to load the Synthea tables is native.
  The schema to load the Vocabulary tables is cdm_synthea10.
 The username and pw are postgres and lollipop.
  The Synthea and Vocabulary CSV files are located in D:\Apps\Git\synthea\output\csv and D:\synthea\V2\csv\vocabulary, respectively.